DmitryMA/cautious-umbrella/README.md

 ## Environment Setup

 The application uses environment variables.
-In the \`client/\` directory, you will find example files:
+In the ```client``` directory, you will find example files:

 - **```.env.local.example```** — template for local environment variables.
   1. Rename ```client/.env.local.example``` to ```client/.env.local```: